esteramine/dessert_ecommerce_website/README.md

 Here are some special features in this project:
 1. The whole website is designed with Responsive Web Design (RWD).
 The web pages can render well on different sizes of window as well as a variety of devices such as iPad, iPhone, and so on.
 2. The whole website includes Animate On Scroll Library (AOS) to make it more dynamic and intriguing.
-3. Implemention of SCSS approach to make the whole project more systematic and readable.
+3. Implemention of SCSS approach (including @mixin+@content) to make the whole project more systematic and readable.
 4. There is an Sweetaste logo icon next to the title of every web page!
 5. On the **Checkout Receipt** page, javascript code are added to make the Receipt Choices (Electronic and Paper version) clickable and workable.
  So, there are two choices for the receipt, and you can just ***simply click on either of it*** (the button) to get the information you have to submit.